Eastern's TRIO McNair Program Meets or Exceeds Outcome Objectives for the 2019-2020 Department of Education Annual Performance Report

 Hope Sands graduated in 2021 with a major in Anthropology with a focus in Archaeology and Artifact Conservation, as well as a major in Philosophy.
 As an Honors student and a member of Phi Eta Sigma and Phi Kappa Phi, honor societies at EWU, Hope was selected to present at the Western Regional Honors Conference […]Read More

-Mori Williams is a student at Eastern Washington University earning a Bachelor of Science degree in Environmental Science with an emphasis in Chemistry and a minor in Japanese.
-He has worked in an Organic Chemistry lab at his university, which involves saponification, NMR readings, and reflux methods.
-For his 2020 EWU McNair Research Internship, he […]Read More
+Mori Starr graduated from Eastern Washington University with a Bachelor of Science degree in Environmental Science with an emphasis in Chemistry and a minor in Japanese.
+He worked in the Organic Chemistry lab, which involved saponification, NMR readings, and reflux methods.
+For his 2020 EWU McNair Research Internship, he worked with Dr. Camille McNeely in […]Read More

 (Click on photo for more information.)